 Finally, a word about warranties.
 You get two years of manufacturer cover with this car, plus a further year from the dealer.
 Plus there's no mileage limitation, which makes this Fiat deal better than the restricted three year/60,000 mile package you get with rival Astra, Golf and Focus models.
 There's also a year of roadside assistance cover, a reasonable three year paintwork warranty and an eight-year anti-perforation guarantee.

 Fiat knows it has an awful lot of ground to make up in this segment.
-Is this Tipo the car to do it?
-It certainly offers a more competitive proposition in this sector than anything the brand has been able to offer for a very long time.
+Is this improved Tipo the car to do it?
+It certainly offers a smarter proposition.
 And it can be put together in its Turkish factory very cheaply, allowing UK Fiat dealers to offer value pricing and tempting deals, yet at the same time, include lots of equipment for the money.

 No, it's not going to appeal to someone who would otherwise be buying a Volkswagen Golf.
 Or even, perhaps, a comparable Mazda3 or Honda Civic.
 But then here, you're not going to be paying the sort of inflated prices that tend to be attached to those kinds of cars.
-If you were looking at more affordable models in this sector, say, a Kia cee'd, a Citroen C4 or a Nissan Pulsar, we definitely think you should include the Tipo in your deliberations.
+If you were looking at a more affordable model in this sector, say, a Vauxhall Astra, say, we definitely think you should include the Tipo in your deliberations.
 And it's a long time since we've been able to say that about any kind of Fiat in this class.